TzorAL/ntua-dataspace-connector/README.md

     ├── participant.crt # participant/organization id certificate
     └── participant.key # participant/organization id key
     ```
+    Additionally, when deploying APIs through the connector, it is important that you have uploaded its openAPI doc in [SwaggerHub](https://app.swaggerhub.com/home).
+Its link to the swaggerHub will fill the `openApiBaseUrl` field in `values.yaml` file.
+    It is important to note that in order to retrieve the API spec for the data app, the URL used in the config should be the `/apiproxy/registry/` variant instead of the `/apis/` link from Swagger hub.
+    Please pay close attention to the relevant example code snippet in the respective segment

     The minimal configuration required to get your first deployment running, without data apps and ingresses, is as follows:

     - Modify `host` to the domain name you configured with the ingress controller: